-Figure 9 The kind of subdivision most frequently created in Michigan is the type which blankets the development parcel with houselots, and which pays However, such a sketch can provide a useful estimate of a site's capacity to accommodate new houses at the base density allowed under zoning-and is therefore known as a "Yield Plan."
+Figure 9 The kind of subdivision most frequently created in Michigan is the type which blankets the development parcel with houselots, and which pays little if any attention to designing around the special features of the property.
+However, such a sketch can provide a useful estimate of a site's capacity to accommodate new houses at the base density allowed under zoning-and is therefore known as a "Yield Plan."